dominodatalab/docker-registry-cleaner/README.md

 * The script disables deletion of Docker images again.
 * The script deletes the Skopeo pod.

+### Note:
+The `skopeo delete` commands are intentionally commented out to allow you to check the contents of `revisions_to_delete` and `./tags/domino-<environmentId>` before committing to deleting anything.
+Once you are happy to go, uncomment these lines.

 # Known Issues
 * If you run `skopeo list-tags` against a Docker repository that doesn't exist, it will crash the script.

-This doesn't matter for `dominodatalab/environment`, but it can cause issues listing tags for `domino-<environmentId>`.
-For this reason, a check was added to allow commenting out environment IDs in `environments`.
-Code blocks relating to `domino-<environmentId>` will skip any environments that are commented out, but any code relating to `dominodatalab/environment` will ignore these comments.
+This can cause issues listing tags for `domino-<environmentId>`, so a check was added to allow commenting out environment IDs in `environments`. and code relating to `domino-<environmentId>` will skip any environments that are commented out.

+* If you have no environment revisions in `dominodatalab/environment`, or the repository doesn't exist at all, comment out the two code blocks that list and delete tags in it.